vdc1703/COMP5130F2018/Week-11/readme.md

 **Next**

+    - Bug on delete albums and images.
+Will be fixed
     - Re-work on upload.
 Allow to drag and drop.

 **Note**

 Somehow on Weblab do not allow user to use .htaccess.
 The website works fine on my localhost host but I got "Forbidden" on the Weblab due to .htaccess.
+This will also be fix on final.